-Box Office: 'Star Wars' crosses $800 million domestically, 'Revenant' impresses
+Box Office: 'Star Wars' Crosses $800 Million Domestically, 'Revenant' Impresses

-LOS ANGELES (Variety.com) - The force was strong with Leonardo DiCaprio, but not quite strong enough to dethrone "Star Wars" from its perch atop box office charts.
+LOS ANGELES, Jan 10 (Variety.com) - The force was strong with Leonardo DiCaprio, but not quite strong enough to dethrone "Star Wars" from its perch atop box office charts.

-Throughout the weekend, "The Force Awakens" was locked in a pitched battle with "The Revenant" for first place, but as the dust settled on Sunday, the "Star Wars" sequel had managed to retain its crown for the fourth straight weekend, picking up $41.6 million in receipts.
-That brings the space opera's stateside haul to $812 million, making it the first film to ever cross $800 million domestically.
+"The Force Awakens" was in a pitched battle with "The Revenant" for first place, but managed to retain its crown for the fourth straight weekend, picking up $41.6 million in receipts.
+That brings the space opera sequel's stateside haul to $812 million, making it the first film to ever cross $800 million domestically.

 "The Revenant" still had much to celebrate.
 The revenge drama about a fur trapper whose quest for vengeance finds him braving roaring rapids, dodging hostile Native American tribes, and disemboweling a dead horse, became an unlikely box office winner.
 The film, which is expected to land DiCaprio in the Oscar race, pulled in a sterling $38 million in its wide release debut.

-Paramount's "Daddy's Home," a comedy about a step-father (Will Ferrell) locked in a fierce battle with his wife's first husband (Mark Wahlberg) for her kid's affections, took third place with $15 million.
-It has made $116.3 million since debuting over Christmas.
+Paramount's "Daddy's Home," a comedy about a step-father (Will Ferrell) locked in a fierce battle with his wife's first husband (Mark Wahlberg) for her kid's affections, took third place with $ million.
+It has made since debuting over Christmas.

 Focus Features opened thriller "The Forest," starring Natalie Dormer and Taylor Kinney, in 2,451 locations, where it grossed $13.1 million for a fourth place finish.
 The film centers on a young American woman who travels to Japan to find her sister.